ckcherry23/grid-sudoku/README.md

 ### Features

-- Keyboard shortcuts and navigation for selecting cells and entering numbers to improve **accessibility**.
 - Sudoku selection screen to choose from a variety of difficulty levels.
 - Timer to track the time taken to complete the puzzle.
+- Multiplayer mode to compete with friends or other players in real-time.

+### Accessibility

+- Keyboard shortcuts and navigation for selecting cells and entering numbers to improve accessibility.
+- Add ARIA attributes to improve screen reader support and make the app more accessible.

-### Performance
+### Optimization

-- Optimize the performance of the Sudoku board rendering and cell updates.
+- Use the `react-query` library to cache the fetched data and improve the performance of the data fetching.
-- Implement lazy loading for the Sudoku puzzles to reduce the initial load time.
-- Use Web Workers to offload the computation of the Sudoku solver and improve responsiveness.
+- Explore using Web Workers to offload the computation of the Sudoku solver and improve responsiveness.
+- Add Zod validation to ensure any user input is valid.
+- Measure the test coverage to identify areas that need more testing.

 ## Testing